Intertwined memory(s)? Traces of the Shoah and colonialism in the Berlin Palace and the ethnological collections

 Cooperation partners: Tuli Mekondjo, Assumpta Mugiraneza, Imani Tafari-Ama, Roey Zeevi, Onias Landveld, Eliaou Balouka, Alex Stolze, Christian Hajer, Marc Wrasse (Stiftung Humboldt Forum), Caroline Assad (Stiftung Humboldt Forum)

-Project management: Andrea Scholz, Ruti Ungar
+Project Management: Patrick Helber, Andrea Scholz, Ruti Ungar

 Research: Patrick Helber, Andrea Scholz, Sophia Bokop, My Nguyen (intern)

-Project duration: 01/2023 – 31/12/2025
+Project Term: 01/2023 – 31/12/2025